 (Mop pictures and amazon link)

-Now I got this sponge mop from Amazon, it’s $5.
+Now I got this sponge mop from Amazon, and it’s $5.
 It is the one that I would suggest that you purchase to do this product, you also want to put a towel down on the edge of your area, so you have someplace to set your equipment.
 Now there are tiles over here that lead to the bathroom area.
-And I’m not wanting to treat those right now.
+And I do not want to treat those right now.

 Start to make ceramic tile non-slippery with Jhonny’s grip

 The first thing we’ll do is we’ll pour the product into the bucket.
 We’ll go ahead and start applying the product.
-We’re just gonna mop it on just like you’d regularly mop the floor.
+We’re just going to mop it on just like you’d regularly mop the floor.

-Okay, and we’re gonna go right to the edge of that grout line, just like we had talked about earlier.
+Okay, and we’re going to go right to the edge of that grout line, just like we had talked about earlier.

 Wait for five minutes